Johann II (Habsburg-Laufenburg): Feud between äusseres Zürich and Brun's regime

 On 18 July 1336, Rudolf Brun, mayor of the city of Zürich, defeated his political opponents, and probably the majority of the former members of the Rat (council) of Zürich found refuge by count Johann I in Rapperswil.
-In feud (German: Fehde), an approved tradition in medieval law, the so-called Äusseres Zürich, meaning the banned councilors, formed a coalition that was supported by Johann I, some knights and noble families of the Grafschaft Rapperswil, and Count Johann I became the leader of the opposition in the city of Zürich.
+In feud (German: Fehde), an approved tradition in medieval law, the so-called Äusseres Zürich, meaning the banned councillors, formed a coalition that was supported by Johann I, some knights and noble families of the Grafschaft Rapperswil, and Count Johann I became the leader of the opposition in the city of Zürich.
 Brun's regime was supported among others by the House of Toggenburg as its military arm, as well as by the Einsiedeln Abbey.
-Some, if not most of the refugees, were decades before their exile vassals of the Counts of Rapperswil, including the ancient councilors family Bilgeri those members lost four of their seats in the council of Zürich.
-The counselors hoped for support by the House of Rapperswil and offered probably in return the forgiveness of debt of the Herrschaft Rapperswil, as some sources hypothesize.
+Some, if not most of the refugees, were decades before their exile vassals of the Counts of Rapperswil, including the ancient councillors family Bilgeri those members lost four of their seats in the council of Zürich.
+The counsellors hoped for support by the House of Rapperswil and offered probably in return the forgiveness of debt of the Herrschaft Rapperswil, as some sources hypothesize.
 On 21 September 1337 Graf Diethelm von Toggenburg moved from Zürich over the Obersee to the Grynau Castle at the confluence of the Linth river in the former Tuggenersee.
 Johann's father was killed by the Zürich troops, while his opponent was killed by the count's vassals.

-Count Johann I's underaged children – Johann II, Rudolf and Gotfrid and Agnes – were set under guardianship of Albrecht, Duke of Austria, sealed by a document between the city of Zürich and the German king respectively Duke Albrecht on 21 November 1337.
+Count Johann I's underaged children – Johann II, Rudolf, Gotfrid and Agnes – were set under the guardianship of Albrecht, Duke of Austria, sealed by a document between the city of Zürich and the German king respectively Duke Albrecht on 21 November 1337.
 The document included also a peace contract and regulations, but as well as the documents in the following years − between the city of Zürich and Austria – It included among others: Johann's children got the documents related to their rights in Raprechtswile and their possessions in the March (Alt-Rapperswil) area.
 Furthermore, the document also included the Zürich councils (äussere Bürger) who refuged to Rapperswil and financial compensations by the former councils to Brun's entourage, they remained banned until 1342, and the äussere former councils had to pledge allegiance to the King and to the citizenry of Zürich.
-In compensation, the goods and lands of the äussere former councils had to be refund by the innere (meaning the Guild councils), as long as their property was not sold (by Brun's entourage).
+In compensation, the goods and lands of the äussere former councils had to be refunded by the innere (meaning the Guild councils), as long as their property was not sold (by Brun's entourage).
 These restrictions also included Johann I's children – the German king had to vouch for Brun's regime, Duke Albrecht for Rapperswil and the underage Rapperswil Counts.